athanasioy/MLCA/README.md

 The script reads our photo data in the form of .npz (compressed numpy array) which is located inside google drive.
 The script is also responsible for splitting our X and Y data into train and test dataset respectively.

-Trains a Convolutional Neural Network, a VGG16, a RESNET50 and an InceptionV3 network and exports training and test perfomance infromation.
+Trains a Convolutional Neural Network, a VGG16, a RESNET50 and an InceptionV3 network and exports training and test performance information.

-The notebook is run Google Colab only due to the amount of memery and computing power required to train the models
+The notebook is run Google Colab only due to the amount of memory  and computing power required to train the models

 **photo_renamer.py**